 Review:

 A great seed starting tray for beginners, just add water and the peat pellets expand.
-No need for extra potting soil, or filling pots.
-Seeds sprout quickly and the clear heat dome helps retain moisture, reducing the need to water as often.
-Downside to this size tray is the short growing time before the seedlings need to be moved to larger pots or transplanted into the garden.
+No need for extra potting soil or filling pots.
+Seeds sprout quickly, and the clear heat dome helps retain moisture, reducing the need to water as often.
+The downside to this size tray is the short growing time before the seedlings need to be moved to larger pots or transplanted into the garden.
 Plan accordingly.
 Perfect for lettuces or plants that can be transplanted within a week or two of germination.

 Pros: